 Horizontal Articulation:

-• Bachelor of Health Sciences, NQF Level 8
+• Bachelor of Health Sciences in cognate fields, NQF Level 8.

 Vertical Articulation:

-• Master of Medical Science, NQF Level 9.
+• Master of Public Health, NQF Level 9.

 • MODERATION OPTIONS